 Your friend sends you ingredients for a recipe.
 She uses abbreviations.
-Rewrite the abbreviations so that your younger et's write cousin can follow the recipe.
+Rewrite the abbreviations so that your younger cousin can follow the recipe.

-Ingredients for icing cookies 1 d milk 2 ml water 6 T sugar 1 t colouring 3 g chocolate sprinkles
+Ingredients for icing cookies /4 { milk 2 ml water 6 T sugar 1 t colouring of biscuits.

+3 g chocolate sprinkles This recipe makes 1 kg